NicholasDKManning/WorkoutTrackerApp/README.md

-🏋️ Web-Based Workout Tracker (MVP)
+🏋️ ERND - Progressive Workout Tracker (MVP)
-This is a full-stack web application I’m building to grow as an application developer.
-The goal is to create a mobile-style fitness app where users can log in, track workouts in detail, and view their workout history — all through a clean, responsive web interface.

-This is a long-term learning project, but the Minimum Viable Product (MVP) is being built in HOPEFULLY two weeks to allow for user testing and feedback.
-All work is done by me using web resources, with a focus on building a portfolio-worthy full-stack application.
+ERND is my first full-stack mobile-style fitness web app designed to help users track and log their workouts in detail.
+It includes features like user authentication, wokrout logging, history tracking, and more.
+This app provides an intuitive, clean, and responsive interface for fitness enthusiasts looking for a simple way to track their workouts.

 🛠️ Tech Stack
+Frontend:
-Frontend: HTML, CSS, JavaScript
+  HTML, CSS, JavaScript
+  Responsive design for mobile-first experience

+Backend:
-Backend: C# with ASP.NET Core (Razor Pages)
+  C# with ASP.NET Core (Razor Pages)
+  Authentication using ASP.NET Core Identity

+Database:
+  SQLite for persistent data storage
-Database: SQLite + Entity Framework Core
+  Entity Framework Core for Object-Relational Mapping

+Authentication:
-Authentication: ASP.NET Identity
+  ASP.NET Identity for secure user registration, login, and session management

-Deployment: Planned (Azure, Render, or Vercel + API backend)
+Deployment:
+  Render for hosting the app and API

 ✅ Core Features
-User Authentication – Register/Login with secure sessions
+User Authentication: Secure user registration, login, and session management with ASP.NET Core Identity

-User Dashboard – View welcome message and workout history
+User Dashboard (Future): Personalized dashboard with a welcome message and access to workout history

-Start New Workout – Choose from a list of predefined exercises
+Start New Workout: Select from predefined exercises to begin a workout session

-Workout Logging –
+Workout Logging:

-Log sets, reps, weights, personal records
+  Log sets, reps, and weights

-Track time durations
+  Track time duration for each workout

-Add notes for each workout session
+  Option to Add notes for each workout session (Future)

-Workout History – View previously logged workouts with details
+Workout History: View previously logged workouts with details such as sets, reps, weights, and notes

 📈 Development Timeline (Step-by-Step)

 ✅ Phase 1: Project Setup + User Authentication
-Set up ASP.NET Razor Pages project in Visual Studio
+Set up ASP.NET Razor Pages project in Visual Studio Code

-Integrate ASP.NET Identity for secure user registration and login
+Integrated ASP.NET Identity for user registration, login, and secure sesssion management

-Scaffold auth pages and test login/logout flow
+Scaffolded authenticated pages and tested login/logout flow

-📺 Video:
-ASP.NET Identity Basics – IAmTimCorey

 ✅ Phase 2: User Dashboard & Routing
-Redirect logged-in users to a /Dashboard page
+Redirect logged-in users to the Home page after login

-Show a welcome message using User.Identity.Name
+Show a welcome message using User.Identity.Name (greeting the user by their account name)

-Create buttons: Start Workout, View History

-📺 Video:
-Razor Pages Routing – Kudvenkat
+Provide links or buttons to navigate to key pages: Start Workout, Workout History, and Settings

 ✅ Phase 3: Start New Workout UI
-Display a modal/popup with a scrollable list of exercises
+Designed a scrollable modal with predefined exercises for users to select from

-Allow user to select multiple exercises to start a session
+Enabled users to choose multiple exercises for their workout session

-Prepare a new workout session and redirect to logging page
+Prepared workout session data and redirected users to the workout session modal

-📺 Video:
-Razor Pages Forms – Raw Coding

 ✅ Phase 4: Exercise Logging Page
-Dynamically generate input fields for:
+Dynamically generate input fields for logging sets, reps, and weights

-Sets, reps, weights

-Time durations (e.g. timed exercises or rest)

-PR checkboxes or flags

-Notes field for overall workout

-Allow editing and removing of exercises before submitting
+Allowed users to edit, add, and remove exercises before final submission

-📺 Video:
-EF Core Forms and Nested Models – IAmTimCorey

 ✅ Phase 5: Saving and Viewing Workout History
-Use EF Core to persist:
+Use EF Core to persist workout sessions and exercises

-Workout sessions

-Associated exercises and logs

-Notes and metrics
+Displayed previous workouts with detailed logs and metrics

-Display all previous workouts for the logged-in user

-Allow users to click into each workout to view detailed logs

-📺 Video:
-EF Core with Relationships – Tim Corey

 🧠 Project Goals
-Show full-stack capability using a modern C# + Razor stack
+Demonstrate full-stack development using modern C# and Razor Pages technologies

-Learn form handling, state management, and data relationships

-Gain real-world experience with user authentication and data persistence

-Produce a real, working app that users (including recruiters/interviewers) can interact with
+Professional Growth & Learning:
+  Technical:
+    Developed full-stack web application skills with front-end and back-end development with JavaScript, C#, ASP.NET Core, and SQLite
+    Gained hands-on exerience implementing user authentication and session management with ASP.NET Identity Integrated client-side logic with RESTful API calls to sync workout data between local storage and the server Gained skills in Cross-platform UI design
+    Designed and managed database models with Entity Framework Core for storing wokrout data and user sessions Strengthened version control skills using Git and GitHub for managing project code
+  Non-Technical:
+    Project Management skills by planning, structuring, and executing an MVP Problem-solving
+    Clear Communication and Documentation skills through clear project descriptions and code comments

 🔜 Post-MVP / Future Enhancements
-Build a custom workout plan feature

-Add progress tracking dashboards or visual graphs

-Add timer + stopwatch functionality

-Convert into a PWA (progressive web app)

-Build an API backend for native mobile apps
+Custom Workout Plans: Allow users to create their own exercises and personalized workout plans

+TRAINER & TRAINEE: Create a system for coaches/trainers to build full workout plans where trainees can sign up and keep up with their coach's plan

+PWA (Progressive Web App): Convert the app into a fully functional Progressive Web App for offline usage

 💬 Feedback & Goals